Nurturing Connections: How Your Childhood Shapes Your Parenting Journey

 Now, let’s talk about stress - something every parent is familiar with!
 Our ability to regulate our nervous system during high-stress moments significantly impacts our interactions with our children.
 Picture a chaotic morning rush or your toddler’s meltdown in a crowded grocery store.
 These are the moments when our nervous systems are put to the test!

 Parents who can stay calm amidst the storm, who can regulate their own emotions when others are dysregulated, are better equipped to support their children through difficult emotions and experiences.
+But it's not about being perfect - it’s about being present and responsive in ways that foster connection and understanding.

 Building Resilience and Connection